The-International-Screeps-Bot/The-International-Open-Source/README.md

 Please read the about section before installing and using this bot.

-First you'll want to download the repository.
-It's the big green button that says code - you can't miss it.
+First you'll want to download or fork the repository.

 ### NPM